ariccio/COVID-CO2-tracker/co2_client/web_bluetooth_notes.md

+Here are some Aranet4 UUIDs:
+https://github.com/Anrijs/Aranet4-Python/blob/master/docs/UUIDs.md (I will download a copy as a backup).

 Ok, so, looking at aranet4 sample code by @kasparsd, it seems like aranet4 has several characteristic IDs:
 ```javascript
     'f0cd3001-95da-4f4b-9ac8-aa55d312af0c': // Sensor values.